zerotier/terraform-multicloud-quickstart/README.md

 accept;
 ```

-Flow Control rulesets are be applied to every member of the
+Flow Rules are be applied to every member of the network.
+This rule
-network.
-This rule results in ZeroTier mirroring a copy of every
-ethernet frame to the Digital Ocean machine.
+tells ZeroTier to mirror a copy of every ethernet frame to Digital Ocean.

 Apply the rulset by running Terraform.